-Maximum Time Frame (MTF)
+Maximum Time Frame (MTF for Credit Hour)

 Students must complete the program requirements within 1.5 times the normal duration of the program in order to graduate.
 Students unable to complete the program within the maximum time frame will be withdrawn.
 Student may seek re-entry; however, they will not be eligible for student loans.
-Normal time frame for full time students is 676 clock hours or 46 weeks, the maximum time frame is 1014 clock hours or 69 weeks.
+Normal time frame for students is 61.5 quarter credit hours or 46 weeks, the maximum time frame is 92.25 quarter credit hours or 69 weeks.